(Click on each photo to take you to the page where there are more photos from the same layout.)

 Also, we can be inspired by what others have done and strive to make our own layouts even better as a result.

 I would like to use this section as a place where you can submit your own train pictures for all of us model railroaders to enjoy.
-Just use one of the forms at the bottom of this page to send your individual photos or a whole web page of photos if you wish.
+Just use the form at the bottom of this page to send your individual photos.
 I will either post the photos, or a link to the photos, on this page along with your descriptions.
 (I won't post your email address.)

 If you would rather not use the form at the bottom of the page, you can just send in your photos as an email attachment to BYMRR@building-your-model-railroad.com.
 Make sure you include your name, email address, and general location and tell us a few words or a story about the photos.